randallard/prisoners-dilemma-docs/docs/development-journal/entry-014.md

 ## Challenges

-### Challenge 1: Maintaining Test Integrity
+### Challenge 1: Managing Dependencies During Transition

-**Description:** Our extensive test suite relied heavily on the original service interfaces, making it challenging to update without breaking tests.

-**Resolution:**
-- Created a methodical approach to transform each test type
-- Updated tests in batches grouped by service dependency
-- Preserved test intent while changing implementation details
-- Added additional assertions to verify more specific behavior
-- Used unit tests to verify each refactoring step
+Ryan faced the challenge of updating multiple components and tests that relied on the old service interfaces.
+I suggested prioritizing changes based on a dependency graph to minimize risks.

+**Resolution:** Ryan followed this approach, which allowed him to update components and tests in a logical sequence.
+This minimized disruptions and ensured a smooth transition.

 ### Challenge 2: Breaking Changes in User-Facing Components